-This six hour private photography tour in Athens is an option you should not miss, if you are into photography and especially if you are interested in ancient ruins and archaeological sites.
+Adorable 6-h photography tour in ancient and modern Athens; This six-hour private photography tour in Athens is an option you should not miss if you are into photography and especially if you are interested in ancient ruins and archaeological sites.

-Athens is definitely a city that will satisfy even the most demanding visitor with the variety of options for photo shooting ancient and modern Athens.
+Athens is definitely a city that will satisfy even the most demanding visitor with a variety of options for photo shooting ancient and modern Athens.

 What you will see during this 6-hour photography tour in Athens

 The Acropolis, Ancient Agora, the Stoa of Attalos, the Roman Agora, Lycabettus Hill, Plaka